 How old do you have to be in order to take part in Adult Classes?

-Anyone over the age of 16 is welcome to take part in the Adult Classes.
+Anyone age 16+ is welcome to take part in the Adult Classes.
 We have adults of all ages, backgrounds and abilities taking part.

 What are the classes like?

 The atmosphere in the Adult Classes is relaxed, friendly and welcoming!
-Sessions are in the evening from 18.45h, or on Saturday mornings from 9.00h.
+Sessions take place on weekday (Tue-Thu) evenings, or on Saturday mornings.
 People come to the Laban Building to take part in dance or movement classes for their enjoyment, relaxation, to improve health, and meet people.
 There is a real sense of community with people returning each term, as well as new people starting for the first time.

 How many people might there be in a class?

-There are no more than 25 participants in our Dance, Yoga and Pilates classes, depending on the size of the studio.
+There are no more than 26 participants in our dance and yoga classes depending on the size of the studio, and no more than 12 in Pilates classes.

 Can I have a ‘taster’ class?

 We can offer some taster sessions for Adult Classes at week 1, the start of term.
-Please call a member of the team to find out more.
-Our teachers work in a progressive way, developing material from week to week over a term, which is especially important for our Beginner and Level 1 participants who are still learning the foundations of the technique.
+Please get in touch with a member of the team to find out more.
+Our teachers work in a progressive way, developing material from week to week over a term, which is especially important for our Introduction and Level 1 participants who are still learning the foundations of the technique.

 We offer half-term bookings (usually 5 or 6 weeks) so if you are unsure, you only have to pay for a half term block rather than the whole term.